oddy-boop/Edusync-git/src/supabase/policies.md

 DROP POLICY IF EXISTS "Super admins can manage all roles" ON public.user_roles;
 DROP POLICY IF EXISTS "Admins can manage roles in their school" ON public.user_roles;
 DROP POLICY IF EXISTS "Users can view their own role" ON public.user_roles;
-DROP POLICY IF EXISTS "Authenticated users can see roles in their school" ON public.user_roles; -- New policy to be dropped DROP POLICY IF EXISTS "School members can access students in their school" ON public.students;
+DROP POLICY IF EXISTS "Authenticated users can see roles in their school" ON public.user_roles;
+DROP POLICY IF EXISTS "School members can access students in their school" ON public.students;
 DROP POLICY IF EXISTS "School members can access teachers in their school" ON public.teachers;
 DROP POLICY IF EXISTS "School members can access announcements in their school" ON public.school_announcements;